kannadhasan2/RoadmapPro/README.md

 ## 📖 Overview

-**EduVerse** is a full-stack AI-powered learning platform that revolutionizes education by generating personalized learning paths, interactive courses, and providing an AI tutor for real-time assistance.
+**RoadmapPro** is a full-stack AI-powered learning platform that revolutionizes education by generating personalized learning paths, interactive courses, and providing an AI tutor for real-time assistance.
 Built with modern technologies and designed for scale.

 ### 🎯 The Problem
 - Traditional learning platforms offer one-size-fits-all content